 Ideally, you should inspect your air filter once a month at least, and change it whenever you see that it is clogged.
 (How to check for clogs?
 Hold the used filter up to a light.
 If you can’t see the light through the filter, it’s equally painful for air to get through it.)

 When you neglect to change or clean your air filter regularly, it can often lead to a related issue – a dirty condenser coil.
 Similar to a clogged filter, a dirty coil will block the flow of cooled air and wreak havoc with your air conditioner.

 Normally, you should maintain your AC to help avoid problems.
 However, if you’ve let the situation slide, the best solution is a professional cleaning and air conditioner repair.

 An AC blowing warm air shows you that your indoor air handler unit is on, and the power supply is functional.
 So far, so good.
 But what about the outdoor unit — the condenser?
 If its power has gone out, the system won’t cool the air it blows out.

 Take a look at the circuit breaker, which controls the condenser unit, and reset it if it has tripped.
 If the breaker trips continually, you might have a dangerous electrical problem, which needs repair by a licensed electrician or HVAC pro.

 5. Low Refrigerant

-Maybe your AC is blowing hot air because the supply of refrigerant is lower than it should be.
+Maybe your AC is blowing hot air because the supply of refrigerant (like R22) is lower than it should be.
 Since Freon and other refrigerants don’t just get used up, what this means is that you’ve got a refrigerant leak somewhere in your system, due to cracking or similar damage.